AmineDjeghri/Jobby/README.md

 ## Description
 Jobby is a web application that aims to rank resumes in relation to a job offer.
 Jobby uses **Multiple Criteria Decision Aid (MCDA)** to sort the CVs.
 ## Programming Languages & Tools Development
-This web application is made with:
+This web application uses and is made with:
 Java EE (JSF Framework), Postgresql, Glassfish, Google Maps API , Ajax, Primefaces, Maven, Netbeans,javascript

 ## Main features: